ryannealsmith/product_features_db/CSV_UPDATE_README.md

-# CSV Update System for Product Feature Readiness Database
+# CSV Update System for Product Feature Readiness Database v4.1

-This system allows you to update due dates and Technical Readiness Levels (TRL) for both product capabilities and technical capabilities using CSV files.
+This system allows you to update due dates and Technical Readiness Levels (TRL) for both product features and technical functions using CSV files.
+Updated for the enhanced M:N relationship structure.

 ## Files